Connect with others who understand.

 Psoriasis can also lead to symptoms in other parts of the body.
 It may cause silvery scales on the scalp, or discoloration, roughness, pitting, or denting of the fingernails or toenails.
 Some people with psoriasis also develop psoriatic arthritis, which leads to pain and swelling in the joints.

 Plaque psoriasis — the most common form of the condition — typically lasts for the long term.
 Other types, such as guttate psoriasis, may disappear in a few weeks or months.
-However, sometimes guttate psoriasis persists for life.
+However, sometimes guttate psoriasis lasts for life.

 Scaly, discolored patches of pityriasis rosea sometimes show up on the arms, legs, or neck.
 The rash itches in about half of the cases but usually doesn’t hurt.
 (CC BY-NC-ND 3.0 NZ/DermNet)